niha-v/Blinkit/README.md

 Based on the dashboard insights:
 Sales in perspectivly

-Outlet Type Focus: The highest sales are from "Supermarket Type1" outlets, which contribute around $787.55K.
+- Outlet Type Focus: The highest sales are from "Supermarket Type1" outlets, which contribute around $787.55K.
 Focusing on this outlet type, particularly by enhancing product variety and availability, can help increase sales further.
 Grocery stores also have a high potential for growth with proper targeting, as they account for $151.94K in sales but might benefit from increased inventory or promotional efforts.

-Product Categories: Categories such as "Fruits and Vegetables" and "Snack Foods" show promising sales figures ($0.18M each), suggesting that these categories could be expanded or promoted more actively.
+- Product Categories: Categories such as "Fruits and Vegetables" and "Snack Foods" show promising sales figures ($0.18M each), suggesting that these categories could be expanded or promoted more actively.
 Consider bundling offers or targeted promotions for these high-demand items.

-Tier 3 Locations: Outlets in Tier 3 locations show the highest sales ($472.13K), indicating strong demand.
+- Tier 3 Locations: Outlets in Tier 3 locations show the highest sales ($472.13K), indicating strong demand.
 Additional outlets or more marketing efforts in these regions could amplify growth.
 Tier 2 and Tier 1 areas, while less profitable than Tier 3, could benefit from tailored promotional strategies to increase engagement and sales.

-High-Fat Content Products: Products with regular fat content significantly outperform low-fat options, generating $776.32K in sales compared to $425.36K.
+- High-Fat Content Products: Products with regular fat content significantly outperform low-fat options, generating $776.32K in sales compared to $425.36K.
 This insight suggests a preference for regular fat items, which could be leveraged by stocking popular regular-fat items in larger quantities.

-Grocery Store Sales Focus
-Although grocery stores are not the top-performing outlet type, they still contribute significantly with $151.94K in total sales.
-To increase revenue from grocery stores, consider strategies like:
+- Grocery Store Sales Focus: Although grocery stores are not the top-performing outlet type, they still contribute significantly with $151.94K in total sales.

+  ## Insights
+- To increase revenue from grocery stores, consider strategies like:
-Expanding Product Variety: Adding more high-demand items like fruits, vegetables, and snack foods.
+- Expanding Product Variety: Adding more high-demand items like fruits, vegetables, and snack foods.
-Localized Promotions: Offering discounts or loyalty rewards specifically in areas where grocery store outlets are located, especially in Tier 3 regions.
+- Localized Promotions: Offering discounts or loyalty rewards specifically in areas where grocery store outlets are located, especially in Tier 3 regions.
-Enhanced Visibility: Improving in-store and online product displays to increase item visibility, especially for top-selling categories.
+- Enhanced Visibility: Improving in-store and online product displays to increase item visibility, especially for top-selling categories.